JACKMCDONNELL/Stata-fellows/README.md

 there is one log file, *introduction and basics.log*

 additionally, Stata has some nice materials taking the user through the auto.dta data set that I shamelessly reused for purposes of our first session.
 For more on this, pull *getting_started_auto.pdf*.
-It explains each line of code and provides visual examples of how to access relevant commands via the drop-down boxes (something I don't always remember to do.)
+It explains each line of code and provides visual examples of how to access relevant commands via the drop-down boxes (something I don't always remember to do).